 Power chords are the simplest chord type.
 It’s a two-note chord (diad) that contains the tonic and the perfect fifth.

-Power chords are used often in rock music and have a tight-driving sound.
+Power chords are often used in writing guitar rock music and have a tight-driving sound.

 How to Create A Triad